linroger/Wealth-of-Nations/Financial Instruments/Pricing of Financial Instruments/Asset Price Dynamics.md

+---
+title: Asset Price Dynamics
+---

 # Asset Price Dynamics

 ### Introduction

 These notes give assumptions of asset price returns that are derived from the efficient markets hypothesis.
 Although a hypothesis,  there is widespread empirical evidence that broadly supports the hypothesis and therefore the assumptions made on the process governing asset price changes.
 Continuous time stochastic processes are discussed and the geometric Brownian motion model for stock price changes is derived.
 We first look at rates of return as if they are known for certain and then consider the realistic case that asset price returns are unknown in advance

 Keywords: continuously compounded rate of return,  stochastic process,  ran dom walk,  martingale,  Markov property Wiener process,  geometric Brownian.
 Motion,  Ito calculus

 Reading: You should read Hull chapter 12 and perhaps the very first part of chapter 13.